run-ai/docs/docs/home/data-privacy-details.md

 The Run:AI privacy policy is [here](https://www.run.ai/privacy/){target=_blank}.
 It relates to both our website and the Run:AI Platform.

-Following is a list of data items and their flow :
+Following is a list of platform data items and their flow :

 | Asset   | Details  | Data Flow |
 |---------|----------|-----------|